omidizadkhasti/oci-python-scripts/README.md

 # oci-python-scripts
-Python scripts to manage OCI resources using OCI python SDK
+This repository includes python scripts to manage OCI resources using OCI python SD.</n>
+Each script has a properties file that contains parameter for that script.